 Its slim-fitting, non-bulky design fits easily under a harness or backpack, while its stretchy and snug hood can fit under a helmet or over a hat.
 Due to the narrow fit, this fleece does run a bit tight in the shoulders, upper arms, and chest, making it best suited for smaller-framed individuals.

 We love the breathable, stretchy, sweat-wicking, and thin yet insulating Thermic S material that provides the perfect balance of lightweight warmth and breathability for intense outdoor pursuits.
-The fleece doesn’t cling to debris as much as other similar jackets on the market and dries quickly due to the thinner performance material.
+Debris doesn’t cling to the fleece as much as other similar jackets on the market and dries quickly due to the thinner performance material.

 While we appreciate the zippered chest pocket, we do wish that the Rab Ascendor came with zippered hand pockets as well.
 However, overall, we are impressed with this hoody as an excellent addition to your year-round backcountry layering system.